 US agents fire tear gas at 'violent mob' near Mexico border

-TIJUANA, Mexico: U.S. border agents launched tear gas into Mexico early on Tuesday to deter a group of migrants that one official called "a violent mob" from crossing over from Tijuana, according to a Reuters witness and the U.S. government.
+TIJUANA: US border agents launched tear gas into Mexico early on Tuesday (Jan 1) to deter a group of migrants that one official called "a violent mob" from crossing over from Tijuana, according to a Reuters witness and the US government.

 Mexico Foreign Ministry spokesman Roberto Velasco said the government "regrets the events" at the border.
 He said Mexico "advocates respect for migrants' human rights, security and integrity, while calling for respect for laws on both sides of the border."